 The PI is also responsible for confirming that the university’s records accurately reflect Actual Effort for each faculty or staff member for the Sponsored Project.
-Unit business staff and the Office of Grants and Contracts Post-Award Division (Post-Award) must work with the PI to complete confirmation of both direct charged and cost-shared Actual Effort in accordance with this policy.
+Unit business staff and the Sponsored Program Administration’s (SPA) Post-Award Division (Post-Award) must work with the PI to complete confirmation of both direct charged and cost-shared Actual Effort in accordance with this policy.
 Post-Award must provide the PI with data on Actual Effort documented by the university’s payroll and cost-sharing systems through the Semi-Annual Expenditure Confirmation system.
 The PI must subsequently confirm the accuracy of the Actual Effort and initiate corrections if needed for each faculty or staff member listed in the confirmation report.

-If Direct Salary is charged to one or more Sponsored Projects, the portion of Direct Salary must correlate to the Actual Effort (excluding cost-shared effort) expended on each Sponsored Project and must be charged to the appropriate project during the same appointment period in which the employee performed the work.
-For example, summer salary may not be charged in exchange for work performed at other times during the academic year.
+If Direct Salary is charged to one or more Sponsored Projects, the portion of Direct Salary must correlate to the Actual Effort (excluding cost-shared effort) expended on each Sponsored Project and must be charged to the appropriate project during the same payroll-period in which the employee performed the work.
+Summer salary may not be charged in exchange for work performed at other times during the academic year.

-Academic professional staff, civil service staff, and specialized faculty, including postdoctoral research associates, whose responsibilities set forth in their position descriptions are narrowly defined and solely devoted to specific Sponsored Projects, with no Non-Allowable Activities, may devote 100% of their University Effort to Sponsored Projects during any appointment period.
-If academic professional staff, civil service staff, and specialized faculty, including postdoctoral research associates, are engaged in Non-Allowable Activities, then no more than 95% of their University Effort may be devoted to Sponsored Projects.
+a.
+Employees in these employment groups, whose responsibilities set forth in their position descriptions are narrowly defined and solely devoted to specific Sponsored Projects, with no Non-Allowable Activities, may devote 100% of their University Effort to Sponsored Projects during any appointment period.

 If the proposal is selected for award negotiation, the PI should re-evaluate whether the Anticipated Committed Effort remains reasonable and can actually be provided within the project period.
 The unit(s) managing the proposal and accepting the award must then determine if each faculty and staff member has sufficient University Effort available to meet the requirements of Anticipated Committed Effort for the Sponsored Project.
 The unit may use the campus Activity Reporting System and other unit tools that summarize the current and pending project commitment to determine the amount of available effort.

-If changes are needed, the PI and managing unit must notify and work with the Office of Sponsored Programs to adjust the portion of University Effort for the relevant faculty or staff member prior to execution of the terms and conditions for the new Sponsored Project and any active awards that may be affected.
+If changes are needed, the PI and managing unit must notify and work with Sponsored Programs Administration (SPA) to adjust the portion of University Effort for the relevant faculty or staff member prior to execution of the terms and conditions for the new Sponsored Project and any active awards that may be affected.